 The aims of the International Wader Study Group are to:

-- maintain contact between both amateurs and professionals studying waders
+- contact between both amateurs and professionals studying waders;

-- provide a vehicle for exchange of information on waders and their biology
+- vehicles for exchange of information on waders and their biology.